zmahfuz0613/react-components-functional/readme.md

 ## Components (5 mins / 3:00)

-One comment made about React when it was first open sourced was "Rethinking established best practices".
-In React, we want to move away from templates and more towards a **component-based** separation of concerns.
+One comment made about React when it was first open sourced was "Rethinking established best practices" which kind of became the React motto.
+In React, we want to move away from template pages, away from separating code based purely on file type, and more towards a **component-based** separation of concerns.
 [Templates vs Components](https://wanderoak.co/fixed-templates-vs-components/)

 ![Templates Page](images/templates-page.png)
 ![Components Page](images/components-page.png)